ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/chandraprarikraj/CVE-2023-51214](https://github.com/chandraprarikraj/CVE-2023-51214) :  ![starts](https://img.shields.io/github/stars/chandraprarikraj/CVE-2023-51214.svg) ![forks](https://img.shields.io/github/forks/chandraprarikraj/CVE-2023-51214.svg)

 ## CVE-2023-51208
- An Arbitrary File Upload vulnerability in ROS2 Foxy Fitzroy ROS_VERSION=2 and ROS_PYTHON_VERSION=3 allows attackers to run arbitrary code and cause other impacts via upload of crafted file.
+ ** DISPUTED ** An Arbitrary File Upload vulnerability in ROS2 Foxy Fitzroy ROS_VERSION=2 and ROS_PYTHON_VERSION=3 allows attackers to run arbitrary code and cause other impacts via upload of crafted file.
+NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2023-51208](https://github.com/yashpatelphd/CVE-2023-51208) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2023-51208.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2023-51208.svg)

 ## CVE-2023-51204
- Insecure deserialization in ROS2 Foxy Fitzroy ROS_VERSION=2 and ROS_PYTHON_VERSION=3 allows attackers to execute arbitrary code via a crafted input.
+ ** DISPUTED ** Insecure deserialization in ROS2 Foxy Fitzroy ROS_VERSION=2 and ROS_PYTHON_VERSION=3 allows attackers to execute arbitrary code via a crafted input.
+NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2023-51204](https://github.com/yashpatelphd/CVE-2023-51204) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2023-51204.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2023-51204.svg)

 ## CVE-2023-51202
- OS command injection vulnerability in command processing or system call componentsROS2 (Robot Operating System 2) Foxy Fitzroy, with ROS_VERSION=2 and ROS_PYTHON_VERSION=3 allows attackers to run arbitrary commands.
+ ** DISPUTED ** OS command injection vulnerability in command processing or system call componentsROS2 (Robot Operating System 2) Foxy Fitzroy, with ROS_VERSION=2 and ROS_PYTHON_VERSION=3 allows attackers to run arbitrary commands.
+NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2023-51202](https://github.com/yashpatelphd/CVE-2023-51202) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2023-51202.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2023-51202.svg)

 ## CVE-2023-51201
- Cleartext Transmission issue in ROS2 (Robot Operating System 2) Foxy Fitzroy, with ROS_VERSION=2 and ROS_PYTHON_VERSION=3 allows attackers to access sensitive information via a man-in-the-middle attack.
+ ** DISPUTED ** Cleartext Transmission issue in ROS2 (Robot Operating System 2) Foxy Fitzroy, with ROS_VERSION=2 and ROS_PYTHON_VERSION=3 allows attackers to access sensitive information via a man-in-the-middle attack.
+NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2023-51201](https://github.com/yashpatelphd/CVE-2023-51201) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2023-51201.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2023-51201.svg)

 ## CVE-2023-51200
- An issue in the default configurations of ROS2 Foxy Fitzroy ROS_VERSION=2 and ROS_PYTHON_VERSION=3 allows unauthenticated attackers to authenticate using default credentials.
+ ** DISPUTED ** An issue in the default configurations of ROS2 Foxy Fitzroy ROS_VERSION=2 and ROS_PYTHON_VERSION=3 allows unauthenticated attackers to authenticate using default credentials.
+NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2023-51200](https://github.com/yashpatelphd/CVE-2023-51200) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2023-51200.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2023-51200.svg)

 ## CVE-2023-51199
- Buffer Overflow vulnerability in ROS2 Foxy Fitzroy ROS_VERSION=2 and ROS_PYTHON_VERSION=3 allows attackers to run arbitrary code or cause a denial of service via improper handling of arrays or strings.
+ ** DISPUTED ** Buffer Overflow vulnerability in ROS2 Foxy Fitzroy ROS_VERSION=2 and ROS_PYTHON_VERSION=3 allows attackers to run arbitrary code or cause a denial of service via improper handling of arrays or strings.
+NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2023-51199](https://github.com/yashpatelphd/CVE-2023-51199) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2023-51199.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2023-51199.svg)

 ## CVE-2023-51198
- An issue in the permission and access control components within ROS2 Foxy Fitzroy ROS_VERSION=2 and ROS_PYTHON_VERSION=3 allows attackers to gain escalate privileges.
+ ** DISPUTED ** An issue in the permission and access control components within ROS2 Foxy Fitzroy ROS_VERSION=2 and ROS_PYTHON_VERSION=3 allows attackers to gain escalate privileges.
+NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2023-51198](https://github.com/yashpatelphd/CVE-2023-51198) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2023-51198.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2023-51198.svg)

 ## CVE-2023-51197
- An issue discovered in shell command execution in ROS2 (Robot Operating System 2) Foxy Fitzroy, with ROS_VERSION=2 and ROS_PYTHON_VERSION=3 allows an attacker to run arbitrary commands and cause other impacts.
+ ** DISPUTED ** An issue discovered in shell command execution in ROS2 (Robot Operating System 2) Foxy Fitzroy, with ROS_VERSION=2 and ROS_PYTHON_VERSION=3 allows an attacker to run arbitrary commands and cause other impacts.
+NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.